-Spring Lawn Care Tips for Jackson
+Spring Lawn Care Tips for Jackson, MS

-A LawnStarter pro can do all of this for you, and many Jackson homeowners prefer that.
-However, you can also tackle these steps yourself with a little time and the right timing.
+You can tackle these steps yourself with a little time, effort, and no small amount of patience.
 The guide below walks you through exactly what to do for a healthier, greener lawn that holds up once the summer heat settles in over Central Mississippi.

-1. Clear Winter Debris Before Anything Else
+1. Clear Winter Debris

 Jackson winters are mild, but your yard still feels the effects.
 Leaves, fallen branches, and flattened grass can make your lawn look messy.
 Some spots may even show gray or pink patches from snow mold or lingering wetness.